-For several years past, with war ravaging the world, our King has on Christmas Day broadcast a most sympathetic message to his peoples, and this message was as usual transmitted to the world and rebroadcast in many countries in 1943.
+For several years past, with war ravaging the world, our King has on Christmas Day broadcast a most sympathetic message to his peoples, and this message was as usual transmitted to the world and rebroadcast in many countries in 1943

-in many countries in 1943.
 "Once again," His Majesty said, "from our home in England, the Queen and I send our Christmas greetings and good wishes to each one of you all the world over.
 Some of you may hear me on board your ships, in your aircraft, or as you wait for battle in the jungles of the Pacific islands or on the Italian peaks.
-Some of you may listen to me as you rest from your work, or as you he sick or wounded in hospital.
-"To many of you, my words will come as you sit in
+Some of you may listen to me as you rest from your work, or as you lie sick or wounded in hospital.